modmore/docs/en/04_Redactor/01_v3.x/Features/Toolbar.md

 Whenever a toolbar button requires a Redactor plugin, it is automatically initialised.

-In some cases, the positioning of the plugin cannot be changed.
+In some cases, the positioning of buttons initialised by a plugin cannot be changed.
 This has to do with how plugins are initialised one at a time, and that buttons added to the toolbar are added either at the end or relative to specific buttons.

 The following plugins have hardcoded positions in the toolbar which cannot be changed: